mpnn-research/Single-channel-GNN/README.md

 Pkg.add("IJulia")
 ```

-After that, open `main.ipynb` and select the Julia kernel
+After that, open `main.ipynb`, select the Julia kernel and run the experiments.

 <!---
 ## Citation